geotools/geotools/docs/user/welcome/upgrade.rst

 GeoTools 29.x
 -------------

-Java 11 as the minimum version
+Java 17 as the minimum version
 ------------------------------

-GeoTools 29.x requires Java 11 as the minimum version.
-If you are still using Java 8, you will have to remain on GeoTools 28.x or ealier.
+GeoTools 34.x requires Java 17 as the minimum version.
+If you are still using Java 11, you will have to remain on GeoTools 33.x or earlier.

 Deprecated functions removed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^